 Even if you do have insurance, your doctor visits may not necessarily be covered in full.
 Unexpected surgeries, outpatient procedures, ER visits, or even primary care visits may come with unforeseen medical bills.
 In fact, nearly a third of the American population has received a medical bill that they did not expect, while 20% of people have visited an in-network emergency room only to find that the bill wasn't covered because their specific doctor was out-of-network.

 Your health insurance policy will dictate exactly how much you pay in medical bills, so make sure that you stay on top of it.
-Knowing what your deductible is, what your co-pays are, and what exactly your plan covers – before you get care – will help you prevent any unwanted bills.
+Knowing what your deductible is, what your copay or coinsurance is, and what exactly your plan covers - before you get care - will help you prevent any unwanted bills.

 Always make sure that you read any mail you receive from your insurance company and stay up to date with any policy changes that occur.
 This will help you manage any unexpected medical charges that may come your way and will hopefully prevent any unwanted bills.